 Nirmal’s is a modern spot with a lot of bricks, a pretty tiled bar, and some great upscale Indian food.
 We’re fans of the beef curry and the tandoori spice-rubbed grilled paneer, as well as the excellent pakoras and samosas with mint chutney.
 A round or two of some of the best mules in the city won’t hurt, either.

-The Korean BBQ at Trove is a win-win for the beginning of your week: It’s not only delicious, but also kind of healthy.
-Go with a group of people who are just as frustrated about the fact that tomorrow’s only Tuesday as you are, and banish all memory of hitting the snooze button eight times this morning as you eat wagyu ssam wraps and crispy cauliflower with lemon and bagna cauda.
+The noodle bar at Trove is a win-win for the beginning of your week: It’s not only delicious, but also a pretty quick meal.
+Go with a small group of people who are just as frustrated about the fact that tomorrow’s only Tuesday as you are, and banish all memory of hitting the snooze button eight times this morning as you eat kimchi pork dumplings, rice cakes with lamb and kale, and spicy peanut pad thai.

 If you’re looking for something quick, Mean Sandwich is a good move.
 It’s an old-school-seeming deli operation with some new-school sandwiches going on - for instance, the chicken cutlet sandwich with provolone and buffalo mayo, and the namesake “Mean Sandwich” with homemade corned beef, mustard, mint, and maple syrup.
 If things weren’t ideal at work today, add the fried potato “skins and ins” with buffalo mayo on the side for dipping.
 And if sh*t really hit the fan, feel free to eat on the floor in the backyard playhouse.